Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

     dbtf init
     ```

-    If you do already have a connection profile that you want to use, use the `--skip-profile-setup` flag then edit the generated `dbt_project.yml` to replace `profile: jaffle_shop` with `profile: <YOUR-PROFILE-NAME>`.
+    - If you already have a connection profile that you want to use, use the `--skip-profile-setup` flag then edit the generated `dbt_project.yml` to replace `profile: jaffle_shop` with `profile: <YOUR-PROFILE-NAME>`.

     ```bash
     dbtf init --skip-profile-setup